FrameworkComputer/linux-docs/hibernation/hibernate-fedora-automatic.md

 ### Using Lid Close and Hibernate Settings

-**NOTE:** If you suspsend or hibernate with Bluetooth enable and happen to be on kernel 6.11 or greater, Please use this [workaround](https://github.com/FrameworkComputer/linux-docs/blob/main/hibernation/kernel-6-11-workarounds/suspend-hibernate-bluetooth-workaround.md#workaround-for-suspendhibernate-black-screen-on-resume-kernel-611) (open in a new tab), then return to this step.
+**NOTE:** If you suspend or hibernate with Bluetooth enabled and happen to be on kernel 6.11 or greater, Please use this [workaround](https://github.com/FrameworkComputer/linux-docs/blob/main/hibernation/kernel-6-11-workarounds/suspend-hibernate-bluetooth-workaround.md#workaround-for-suspendhibernate-black-screen-on-resume-kernel-611) (open in a new tab), then return to this step.

 After installation, you can launch the application from your applications menu.